Estiatorio Milos NYC is a simple yet sophisticated dining experience.

 |Fresh herbs on our table|

-Mundane to some foodies, certain reviews may reflect this.
-But make no mistake.
-Milos has been doing it successfully since its opening in 1997, and it’s all intentional.
+Milos may be mundane to some foodies, and certain reviews may reflect this.
+But make no mistake – this restaurant has been doing it successfully since its opening in 1997, and it’s all intentional.
 Every last detail is pre-planned and executed perfectly.

 If you’re looking for some kind of nouveau menu with unusual ingredients and molecular gastronomy of sorts, this isn’t your place.
 But the Milos mantra happens to be my preferred style of food: pure, straightforward, letting the ingredients shine.
 And in the words of Milos, “Why interfere with what nature has already mastered?”

-These are my favorite dishes from my recent meal at Estiatorio Milos.
+Below, my favorite dishes from Estiatorio Milos NYC.

 |Honjake Salmon, Fresno chili, shallot, cilantro (I could eat this dish every day of my life, it was that good.)|